rapid7/le_dotcloud/README.md

 Dotcloud Setup
 --------------

-Next you must ssh into your app that wish to stream logs from.
+Next you must ssh into your app that you wish to stream logs from.

 E.g:   `dotcloud ssh myapp.www`